mikemimik/fs-notes-app/README.md

 We are accessing the value attached to the request object when we call `findUserByID` in this route.

 ## Edit note routes
-Now we can use the user middleware we have setup in the notes routes in order to save notes for a specific user.
-We will add the middleware in a way that means that all routes created on the notes router will have access to the `req.user` properties along as the client passes a cookie!
+Now we can use the user middleware in the notes routes in order to save notes for a specific user.
+We will add the middleware in a way that means that all routes created on the notes router will have access to the `req.user` properties as long as the client passes a cookie containing a valid token!

 ```javaScript
 //notesRoutes.js